Market volatility creates opportunity to rebalance

 Once again, I was on the Alberta Primetime Monday Money Panel talking about all this so I thought it was an opportune time to share some thoughts from the panel.

 Market volatility and more specifically market corrections, always ignite the market timing debate.
 Can you predict market downturns and reduce exposure to stocks before it happens?
 Should you get out now in fear that it will get lower?

 Academic research has proven over and over again that it is really difficult to time the markets and essentially ‘predict’ the future with any degree of accuracy.
 This is precisely why there has been a proliferation of low cost, passive investment strategies that don’t try to beat the market but rather replicate the market.

 What’s the best strategy ahead?

 If you think about it, there are three strategies you can implement today.
-You can buy more, sell out or hold on.
+You can buy more, sell-out or hold on.
 One of my favorite sites Million Dollar Journey has posted a poll that suggests people are split between buying or holding.
-Only 3% plan to sell.
+Only a 3% plan to sell.
 Go and put your votes in as well.

 Back in 2008, I wrote an article after the correction my advice today would stay pretty much the same (which is why I call it timeless advice) – Timeless advice for the recent market volatility

 The investment industry is the only industry that contradicts the natural reaction to price changes.
 Normally, when the price goes down, we consider that a sale and it triggers a reaction to buy.
 This can be seen in consumer-driven opportunities like boxing day sales or Black Friday sales.